ChoiWooCheol/QT-LiDAR-Object-Detection/README.md

 * Existing method did not provide minium size bounding box, but this version is providing.
 * Use corvarience of points, and calculate Quaternion and Rotation information of bounding box.
 * bounding box's pose has orientation values.
+* if you use vector map, can change cluster size (do not generte bounding box of static objects in vectormap)

 # Input topic
 * '/points_raw'